hai-vr/documentation/docs/products/compatibility/resonite.md

 Then:

+- Make sure you have installed UniVRM from the previous step.
 - Download NDMF from VCC or ALCOM, or using the **[NDMF](https://github.com/bdunderscore/ndmf/releases/tag/1.4.1)** .zip file.
   - Unzip it somewhere outside your project.
   - In your Resonite Unity project, go to *Window > Package Manager*.